 How To Store Sourdough Bread

-Wondering how to store sourdough bread so it lasts longer?
-This article is full of actionable tips on how to best store your sourdough bread!
+Wondering how to store homemade sourdough bread so it lasts longer?
+I’ll share my best, actionable tips on improve the shelf life of your beloved bread!

-If you’re like me, you take a lot of pride in your sourdough bread.
+If you’re anything like me, you take a lot of pride in your sourdough boules, batards, and bread machine sourdough bread.

-You spend hours stretching and folding, letting it rise, shaping, and baking it to perfection.
+You spend hours stretching and folding, letting it rise, bulk fermenting, and baking it to perfection.
 You try new things, you try the same old thing, but you always make sure that the end result is a delicious, fluffy sourdough loaf.

 This how to store sourdough bread guide is dedicated to pride.

-No. 1 –> Sourdough is made without preservatives, which means that it won’t last as long as store-bought bread, but that isn’t a problem, we just need to get creative on how we store it!
+- Sourdough bread is made without preservatives, which means that it won’t last as long as store-bought bread, but that isn’t a problem, the good bacteria present in the dough does help improve the lifespan and we just need to make sure we store it properly!

-No. 2 –> Whenever possible, store your bread at room temperature, avoid any place too hot or too cold.
+- Whenever possible, store your bread at room temperature, avoid any place too hot or too cold.
+The kitchen counter is the perfect temp and easy to reach for snack purposes!

-No. 3 –> Try to bake only as many loaves as you can eat within 2-3 days because sourdough is by far the best within 12 hours of baking.
+- Try to bake only as many loaves as you can eat within 2-3 days because sourdough is by far the best within 12 hours of baking.
 After that, it slowwwwly degrades.
-By baking smaller fresh loaves more often you can ensure that you’ve got that freshness on tap.
+By baking smaller fresh loaves more often you can ensure that you’ve got the freshest flavor and texture in each slice.

-No. 5 –> Higher hydration sourdough tends to have a thinner crust and will usually store longer than low hydration sourdough bread with a thicker crust.
+- Higher hydration sourdough tends to have a thinner crust and will usually store longer than lower-hydration sourdough bread with a thicker crust.

 Days 1 + 2:

-Whole: Wrap your cooled sourdough loaf in a thin tea towel or store it in a paper bag or linen bread bag.
-This method allows the bread to breathe while also retaining some moisture which will keep it from getting too crusty.
+Wrap your cooled sourdough loaf in a thin tea towel, store it in a paper bag, linen bread bag, or tucked into a bread box.
+These storage options allow the bread to breathe while also retaining some moisture which will keep it from getting too crusty.

-Cut: Store your cut sourdough cut side down on a cutting board.
-This sounds so weird, but it really is the best way to store a cut loaf of sourdough.
-You can leave a loaf of sourdough like this for up to 24 hours, after that you’ll want to look for alternatives.
+You can leave a loaf like this for up to 24 hours, after that you’ll want to look for alternatives.

 As an added bonus, leaving a loaf of sourdough cut side down on a cutting board means you likely left your knife out too, so it’s super easy to sneak in and slice off a little piece of delicious whenever you walk by!